 This timeline works well for a lot of students.
-It gives you multiple test dates to retake the ACT, but avoids excessive test-taking and lets you spread out your studying over the course of a year.
-This guide should answer the question of how many times can you take the ACT, while still leaving time and energy for all your other interests and responsibilities.
+It gives you multiple test dates to retake the ACT but avoids excessive test-taking and lets you spread out your studying over the course of a year.
+This guide answers the question of how many times can you take the ACT while still leaving time and energy for all your other interests and responsibilities.

 - Prep for the ACT the summer before junior year.
-You can draw on a variety of resources, including online prep, ACT Questions of the Day, official practice tests, and various test prep books.
+You can draw on a variety of resources, including online courses, ACT Questions of the Day, official practice tests, prep websites, and ACT prep books.

-- Register and take the ACT in the fall of junior year, like in September or October.
+- Register and take the ACT in the fall of junior year (September or October).
 September might be preferable, as your summer studying will be fresh in your mind and you won't be too busy with schoolwork yet.
 Depending on your scores, you can register to take the test again in the spring.

-- Prep throughout the winter of junior year, and take the ACT again in the spring.
+- Prep in the winter of junior year, and take the ACT again in the spring.
 The spring of junior year is the most popular time for students to take the ACT.
-If you aren't satisfied with these scores, you can prep throughout the summer before senior year and take the ACT in the fall, again in September or October depending on your college application deadlines.
+If you aren't satisfied with these scores either, you can prep throughout the summer before senior year and take the ACT a third time in September or October, depending on your college application deadlines.

 - If you still feel you've fallen short of your target scores or were unlucky and had a fluke test, you might be able to take one more crack at it in December.
-Before registering and taking this test, though, you should check with the admissions officers at your colleges to make sure they will accept these test scores.
-If you've put in the effort to prep before the previous test administrations, hopefully you will be able to focus on completing and submitting the other parts of your college applications in December of your senior year and won't find yourself retaking the ACT during this busy time.
+Before registering and taking this test, though, check with the admissions officers at your colleges to make sure they will accept these test scores.
+Assuming you put in the effort to prep before the previous test administrations, hopefully you'll be able to focus on completing and submitting the other parts of your college applications in December of your senior year and won't find yourself retaking the ACT during this busy time.

-Taking the ACT is valuable training experience that will help you build up your scores, so make sure to leave yourself enough test dates to retake it if you wish.
-Just make sure you find balance between taking the ACT, crafting your college application, and making the most of your high school experience.
+Taking the ACT is valuable training experience that can help you build up your scores, so try to leave yourself enough test dates to retake it if you wish.
+Just make sure you find balance between taking the ACT, crafting your college application, and making the most of your high school experience!

-Has your test date snuck up on you, and you need to get in some last minute studying?
-Check out our guide for raising your ACT score 7 points with just 10 days of prep.
+Has your test date snuck up on you, and you need to get in some last-minute studying?
+Check out our guide for raising your ACT score by 7 points with just 10 days of prep.